 Further, a 2015 study by the Manhattan Beach Chamber of Commerce reports that Manhattan Beach experiences significant “leakage” of grocery sales tax dollars to neighboring cities.
 Gelson’s will help eliminate this leakage by keeping this revenue in the City.

 To improve traffic flows and help cut down on cars heading into the neighborhood to the west, we are closing the current driveway onto 6th Street.
 The primary entrance and exit will be onto Sepulveda.
-To make entering and exiting the site efficient, we have designed the Project to accommodate a deceleration lane into the Project from Sepulveda.
-In addition, we are working with the City to add an additional eastbound lane on 8th at Sepulveda, contiguous to the Project.
+To make entering and exiting the site efficient, we have designed the Project to accommodate a widened deceleration shoulder into the Project from Sepulveda.
+In addition, we have committed to cooperating with the City to provide for an additional eastbound lane on 8th at Sepulveda, contiguous to the Project.
 Furthermore, the City is modifying the signal at 8th and Sepulveda to provide dedicated left turn arrows for north and southbound traffic.

-All traffic and parking was exhaustively studied by an independent certified traffic consultant and the City’s traffic engineer.
-The report clearly concludes that there are no significant impacts created by the Project that cannot be mitigated and that the Project will be parked consistent with City policy and other comparable retail projects.
+Traffic and parking was exhaustively studied by an independent certified traffic consultant and the City’s traffic engineer.
+The report clearly concludes that there are no significant impacts created by the Project and that the Project will be parked consistent with City code and other comparable retail projects.
+Paragon has also agreed to give the City $20,000 towards a study of potential neighborhood calming traffic measures.

 With the new traffic flow improvements, shoppers will appreciate the convenience of parking on site.
 We will not have any cut-thru entrances/gates from the rear of the property along Larsson Street.
 This will dissuade people from parking in the neighborhood.
 Gelson’s Markets will institute a strict policy to ensure that employees do not park on residential streets.